py-plato/plato/docs/user-guide.rst

 ^^^^^^^^^^^^^^^

-If no type annotation is given or the :py:class`typing.ClassVar` annotation is used, no field is generated and a regular class variable is declared.
+If no type annotation is given or the :py:class:`typing.ClassVar` annotation is used, no field is generated and a regular class variable is declared.